bitcoremgv/codes/codesey/keys/keys/docs/uri.md

 ```

 ## URI Validation
 The main use that we expect you'll have for the `URI` class in bitcore is validating and parsing megavolatility URIs.
-A `URI` instance exposes the address as a bitcore `Address` object and the amount in decimals, if present.
+A `URI` instance exposes the address as a bitcore `Address` object and the MGV amount    to decimals, if present.

 The code for validating URIs looks like this: